annydomingos/annydomingos/README.md

 Oh hi there!
 I´m **Anny**✨ Welcome to my profile
 - 🤓Web Developer by Sirius Education
 - 👩‍💻Studying for a Software Analysis and Development degree
-- 🖥️Backend Python at British School of Creative Arts & Technology
+- 🖥️Backend Python at E.B.A.C
 - 📨annyds1@icloud.com
 - Projects in the oven, will post more very soon ✨